TedHusted/awake/awake.md/awake.md

 The Thursday afternoon sun bathes the room in a soft, golden light, but it does nothing to calm the gnawing anxiety spreading out from her chest.
 She clutches a cup of tea in one hand, though it long since went cold.
 Her spouse, Peter, sits on the couch, watching her with quiet concern, his tablet abandoned on the living room table.

  “I don’t know, Peter.”
 Jill says out loud.
 “There are so many parental decisions.
-First, it’s vaccines, then it’s tablets, passwords, pierced ears, cosmetics, periods.
+First, it’s vaccines, then it’s tablets, passwords, pierced ears, cosmetics, explaining periods.
 Soon it will be tattoos and smart glasses.
 For Patrick, it was circumcision and a robot dog.
 Now it’s whether to put an implant behind our kid’s ear. — This is a huge step.
 What if it’s too much for her?”

 Jill pauses to take a deep breath.
 She links, “A neural link and a phone?
 She’s only twelve.”